-- Skill to survive in trained extreme conditions, like deserts
+- Skill to survive and adapt to trained environment, like

-Characters can take, for free, any number of almost useless
+Characters can take, for free, any number of skills of little use

-skills at suitable levels to enrich their past and education.
-Such
+at suitable levels to enrich their past and education.
+Skills

 These skills can be added to character profile when needed later